Take Me Apart

 ―Araminta Hall, author of Our Kind of Cruelty

-“Take Me Apart is such a delicious novel: perfectly plotted, atmospheric, disturbing, sad―even sexy.
-Sara Sligar brings both the northern California coast and the personal history of a brilliant artist to vivid life.
-I couldn't put it down.”
+“Take Me Apart is such a delicious novel: perfectly plotted, atmospheric, disturbing, sad―even sexy. … I couldn't put it down.”

 ―Lydia Kiesling, author of The Golden State

-“A smart, post-modern book that takes on the complexities of gendered mental illness and trauma at an engrossing clip.
-With a complicated visual artist at its narrative center, Take Me Apart teases out the tensions of visibility and fame versus the hidden, unseen wounds of home and interiority, and asks the hard questions of what it means to create as a woman―create art, create life, and create yourself.”
+“A smart, post-modern book that takes on the complexities of gendered mental illness and trauma at an engrossing clip. … Take Me Apart teases out the tensions of visibility and fame versus the hidden, unseen wounds of home and interiority, and asks the hard questions of what it means to create as a woman―create art, create life, and create yourself.”

 ―Caite Dolan-Leach, author of Dead Letters